 Getting Setup in Forex- Account Type and Broker

-As a day trader, one of the most crucial factors is the spread you pay (the difference between the bid and ask prices)–it has to be low if you expect to succeed.
-During active times, such the US and London session, the spread is typically around 0.1 to 0.4 pips (yes, a small fraction of a pip) with an ECN broker.
-Take a few trades in an ECN demo account and you’ll see what a massive advantage it is not having to concern yourself with the spread.
+As a day trader, one of the most crucial factors is the spread you pay.
+It has to be low if you expect to succeed.
+During active times, such the US and London session, the spread is typically around 0.1 to 0.5 pips (less than half a pip) with an ECN broker.

 Day Trade Using the One-Minute Chart